Señorita (Shawn Mendes and Camila Cabello song): Live performances

 Mendes and Cabello performed the single at the 2019 MTV Video Music Awards on August 26, 2019.
 On September 5, 2019, Cabello performed an acoustic version of the song on Elle's Women in Music Party presented by Spotify in The Shed On September 6, during the Shawn Mendes: The Tour live show in Rogers Centre, Toronto, Mendes and Cabello performed "Señorita".
 Cabello also performed a solo version of the song at the 2019 iHeartRadio Festival, and at a private fan performance hosted by Verizon.
 On November 24, 2019, Mendes and Cabello performed the song at the American Music Awards.
 On September 26, 2021, Mendes and Cabello performed the song at the 2021 Global Citizen Live.
 On May 28, 2022, Cabello performed the song in the 2022 UEFA Champions League Final.

 Mendes has added the single to his setlist on his ongoing tour, as a medley with "I Know What You Did Last Summer"—which Cabello also features in—and "Mutual".

 Critical reception

 Shaad D'Souza from The Fader praised the single for being effortlessly steamy and wonderfully lightweight, concluding that although Cabello is clear MVP, the song would fizzle without Mendes as her foil.

-TJ Lovell from Medium called the track a sexy ode to a vacation rendezvous that allows the pair to flex their undeniable chemistry on and off the mic.
-Lovell ended by giving the song 4 out of 5 stars, and called it a fun if unremarkable track that'll sound right at home in Mendes' and Cabello's discographies.
+Billboard ranked the song at number 18 on their "The 100 Best Songs of 2019" list: "The mid-tempo Latin track is lightweight but a grown-up evolution for both Mendes, a former Vine star, and Cabello, the former Fifth Harmony belter.
+With eight writers sharing credit, it would seem like it should be a few too many cooks, but they still conjure a spicy dish: Who can forget lines like Cabello's, "You say we're just friends, but friends don't know the way you taste"?"
+Marie Claire placed "Señorita" on their "The Best Summer Songs of 2019" list.

+Insider Inc. ranked "Señorita" at number 2 on their "The most overrated songs this year, ranked by popularity" list: "The simple fact is that "Señorita" would not have permeated our radio stations or racked up these streaming numbers if Shawn Mendes and Camila Cabello hadn't combined its release with a very PDA-focused tour."
+Jezebel placed it on their "The Worst Music of 2019" list.